strategineer/personal-website/content/books/2024-07-20/index.md

 The novel is by no means perfect and one could argue that Denis Villeneuve's movie is a better and more cohesive "product" compared to the novel.
 But Denis Villeneuve's movie suffers from being a big budget movie that has to condense and drop many of the more interesting parts of the novel and whitewash or completely remove the novel's more subversive ideas.

-Another part of the novel that I enjoy quite a bit is Frank Herbert's mastery of the shifting POV.
+Another part of the novel that I enjoy quite a bit which isn't present in the movies is Frank Herbert's mastery of the shifting POV.
 Multiple POV characters is not anything new to me, almost every single novel I read has multiple POV characters.
 Dune is different because it has an omniscient narrator who dives deep into the psyche of each of the characters it's focusing on, showing the reader their inner thoughts and concerns while also smoothly flowing from one character to the next within the same chapter, even the same paragraph.

 {{< quote 297 >}}
 One thought remained to him.
 [POV Character #1] saw it in formless light on rays of black: The day the flesh shapes and the flesh the day shapes.
 The thought struck him with a sense of fullness he knew he could never explain.